Ysgol Morgan Llwyd: Activities and sport

-Year 7 pupils have the opportunity to visit Glan Llyn, an Urdd outdoor activity centre on Lake Bala.
+Year 7 pupils have the opportunity to visit Glan Llyn, an Urdd outdoor activity centre on Llyn Tegid.
 Some pupils in years 10 to Year 13 (sixth form) participate in the Duke of Edinburgh award programme.
 School excursions have included trips to Germany, France, the Czech Republic, America and Belgium.

 All pupils have the opportunity to compete in Urdd events at the National Eisteddfod and at the County Eisteddfod.
 The school choir has had success in the Urdd Eisteddfod and the Llangollen International Eisteddfod, and won the show choir competition in the 2014 Llangollen Eisteddfod.

 The annual school Eisteddfod is usually held on St. David's Day, and is open for years 7 to 10 with pupils participating in many competitions, including form choir, garage/kitchen band and whistling.

 In earlier years the Theatr y Ddraig drama club productions included Sweeney Todd, Grease and Blind Date.

 Football and netball matches are held against other schools in Wrexham.
 There is a Tae Kwon Do club.